profK/MahiGames/README.md

 See the game and engine details.

 Wheel of Fish does have an issue with extremely non-square screens as the wheel distorts some.
-This points to future work on a sprite type that corrects for apect-ration mis-matches.
+This points to future work on a sprite type that corrects for apect-ratio mis-matches.

 Other future work would be to add sound and betting/payoff.